luizec/CheckPoint-AppSec_-_K8S-demo/README.md

 This terraform project is for demoing Check Point AppSec solution on EKS (AWS) using bkimminich/juice-shop image.

-AWS cli, and helm are needed.
+AWS cli, kubectl and helm are needed.

 Prior to apply the tf you will need to define the following IAM roles: